Nevada Water Quality at a Glance

 Emerging Contaminant Response

-- PFAS Regulation Implementation: Nevada is temporarily postponing adoption of federal PFAS rules pending EPA revisions, with new standards for PFOA and PFOS (4 parts per trillion) taking effect by 2029 under updated federal guidelines.
+- PFAS Regulation Implementation: Nevada is temporarily postponing adoption of federal PFAS rules pending EPA revisions announced in May 2025, with new standards for PFOA and PFOS (4 parts per trillion) taking effect by April 2029 under updated federal guidelines.

-- Proactive Monitoring: The state requires comprehensive PFAS testing through UCMR 5 (2023-2026) across all large and medium public water systems, with quarterly sampling beginning in late 2024.
+- Proactive Monitoring: The state requires comprehensive PFAS testing through UCMR 5 (2023-2026) across all large and medium public water systems, with the 7th set of analytical results representing 66% of expected data released in January 2025.

 - Treatment Technology: Water utilities are preparing advanced treatment technologies including activated carbon filtration and reverse osmosis systems for PFAS removal, with research ongoing at Las Vegas Wash and other key watersheds.